AdaCore/learn/intro_to_ada.rst

     type Boolean is (True, False);

-As promised previously, every "built-in" type in Ada is done so with facilities generally available to the user.
+As mentioned previously, every "built-in" type in Ada is defined with facilities generally available to the user.

 Strong typing